Low Debt Quality on UK Stocks (LSE): 6.19% CAGR, +4.96% vs FTSE 100 Over 25 Years

 The quality filter, in an unintentional but useful way, selected precisely the kind of large UK multinationals that benefited most from GBP weakness.
 Heavily indebted domestically focused companies generally didn't pass D/E < 0.5.
 The ones that did were more likely to have international revenue streams.

 The July 2021 to July 2022 period covered the peak of UK inflation and the beginning of the Bank of England's rate hike cycle.
-Small and mid-cap quality stocks, which are disproportionately represented in an equal-weight portfolio, were hit harder than the index.
+Small and mid-cap quality stocks — which are disproportionately represented in an equal-weight portfolio — were hit harder than some segments of the market.
 The UK market also had sector-specific headwinds in retail and property during this period.

-The same dynamic appeared in the US result (-27.3% in 2021).
-It's a structural feature of equal-weight quality screens during rate-shock markets: they underweight the large-cap names that hold up during rate rises and overweight the mid-cap quality names that don't.
+This is a structural feature of equal-weight quality screens during rate-shock markets: they underweight the large-cap names that hold up during rate rises and overweight the mid-cap quality names that don't.
+Despite this challenging environment, the strategy continued to deliver positive excess returns over the full 25-year period.

 Backtest Methodology